COVID-19: travel health notice for all travellers

 Last updated: ET

-New Caledonia - Exercise normal security precautions
+New Caledonia - Take normal security precautions

 Buses connect all major towns and villages.
 There is a ferry service between Noumea and other islands.

 Safety standards for adventure activities, such as diving, may not be up to international standards.
 If engaging in adventure activities:

 - never do so alone and always hire an experienced guide from a reputable company